coltlv1994/BearsEngineDX12/README.md

 ## How to build/run

-Open BearsEngineDX12.slnx with VS 2022/2026, and build with either DEBUG or RELEASE, it will run.
+Download this whole repo, Open BearsEngineDX12.slnx with VS 2022/2026, and build with either DEBUG or RELEASE, it will run.

+(It will rely on files underneath the directory.)

 Or, find the release package.
-It is statically linked so no additional libs are required.